liamondrop/downup/README.md

 downup.js
 ======

-A simple jQuery plugin to toggle dropdown menus on a page.
+A small jQuery plugin to toggle dropdown menus.

-Adds a `'du-open'` class to the parent of the target element.
-Actual dropdown behavior is controlled by CSS.
+Toggles a `du-open` class on the parent of the target element.
+Actual dropdown behavior can then be controlled by CSS.

 Example usage: